mui/material-ui/docs/src/pages/demos/snackbars/snackbars-fr.md

 If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can change the look of a Snackbar.

-⚠️ Bien que les spécifications Material Design encouragent la thématisation, ces exemples sortent des sentiers battus.
+⚠️ Bien que les spécifications de conception des matériaux encouragent la thématisation, ces exemples sortent des sentiers battus.

 {{"demo": "pages/demos/snackbars/CustomizedSnackbars.js"}}